mikke89/RmlUiDoc/pages/rcss/text.md

 #### Text shadows: the 'shadow' font effect

-Instead of using the CSS-standard `text-shadow`{:.prop} property, text-shadowing is implemented in {{page.lib_name}} using the more generic [font effect system](font_effects.html).
+Instead of using the CSS-standard `text-shadow`{:.prop} property, text-shadowing is implemented in RmlUi using the more generic [font effect system](font_effects.html).
 Below is an example of how to specify a shadow for an element of text.

 ```css
 /* Specify a grey text shadow on primary headings. */